wobbybobby-dev/Real-Time-Audio-Suppression-Software/README.md

   * AudioWorklet integration
   * Compute optimization

 ### 2. Streaming Stability

 * Ensuring consistent playback without drift or buffering buildup

 ### 3. Frontend Optimization

-* Migrating from ScriptProcessor → AudioWorklet
+* Migrating from ScriptProcessor → AudioWorklet, which will also lead to reduced latency

 ### 4. Deployment